can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

    (getf <> :challenge)))
 ```

-One of the distinctive features of Common Lisp is it's live editing
+One of the distinctive features of Common Lisp is its live editing
 process where one can start interpreter, load necessary code there and
 do all the changes right in it compiling changed functions if
-necessary without a need to compile and start program all over again.
+necessary without a need to compile and start the program all over again.

-In case of API it's particularly useful.
+In case of the API, it's particularly useful.
 I defined three dynamic
 variables - `*service-login*`, `*service-password*`,
 `*service-endpoint*`.
 I set them once the repl starts and after that
 I can do any experimentation with the api with help of all the power
 the language provides.
 And after I [wrapped][lj-api] all service
 endpoints as functions I literally could do all blog manipulations
 without leaving the editor.
 It proved to be so useful that I kept the
-running lisp process for months without any need for restart.
+running lisp process for months without any need for a restart.

 The only improvement I made recently was to add unit tests into the
 toolbox and it works wonderfully with repl-driven development.
 Why is
 it cool?
-With usual way of developing one of the hardest bits is to
+With a usual way of developing one of the hardest bits is to
 recreate an environment where tests happen, and in cases where there
 is no obvious way to implement something, changing implementation can
-have a lot of impact on how test are written.
-With Common Lisp I can
+have a lot of impact on how tests are written.
+With Common Lisp, I can
 experiment with code freely until I get something working without
 overhead related to environment and create supporting architecture
-only after that and I ca still run all the tests right there!
-Change a
+only after that and I can still run all the tests right there!
+Change
-function and recompile only one specific test till everything works
+a function and recompile only one specific test till everything works
 and then compile the whole suite to see if everything's in place.

-I'll take about this bit more later, it's so fascinating that I can
+I'll talk about this bit later, it's so fascinating that I can safely
-safely say that it's one of the features that really make me stick to
+say that it's one of the features that really make me stick to the
-the language, I enjoy every second of it.
+language, I enjoy every second of it.

 ### Storage

 I wrote the client primarily for myself and I didn't want to invest
-into security more than a secure password storage that was achieved
+in security more than a secure password storage that was achieved
 but external tools.
-I wanted some storage however.
+I wanted some storage, however.

 First things first I decided to have a class that represents a posts
 database, that looks like this: